w3bb0/Keebs-GH/README.md

 # Keebs-GH

-This is a proposal of uniformisation of all the group buys occuring in the mechanical keyboard scene on the internet.
+This is a proposal of uniformity of all the group buys occurring in the mechanical keyboard scene on the internet.

 ## Why?

-The idea came when i figured out the number of interesting group buys i wanted to join but i missed because they were hidden in a huge number of threads.
-So the idea is to find a solution __TOGETHER__ to have a proper way to aggregate all the current group buys.
+The idea came about when I figured out the number of interesting group buys I wanted to join but missed out on because they were hidden in numerous threads.
+So, the idea is to find a solution __TOGETHER__ to have a uniform and easy way to aggregate all the current group buys occurring.
 Here is a proposal.
-If we could reach a standard format then we can build an aggregator for all the GB and make it easier for everyone to monitor.
+If we could reach a standard format, then we can build an aggregator for all the GB and make it easier for everyone to monitor and join group buys.

-__NOTE__: this project is COMPLETELY PROFITLESS and will stay in this state.
+__NOTE__: this project is COMPLETELY PROFITLESS and will stay this way.

-## Who
+## communities

-At the moment those communities have been in consideration for the aggregation:
+Right now, the communities considered for aggregation are as follows
 - Geek Hack
 - Reddit
 - Desk Authority
 - Keeb Talk

-Some more?
+Any others?

 ## Constraints

-All the active communities are not using the same forum framework, same post format and so on.
-Also people doing GroupBuys may not want to post to another platform.
-I don't want to be an administator of a platform to moderate all the submissions also.
+All the communities listed above are not using a standard forum framework, post format’s and so on.
+Also, people running Group Buys may not want to post to another platform.
+We are not planning to make an alternate platform to accomplish our goal.

 ## Proposal

 ### Standard Post Format

-Using a standard post format we have a good start.
-For example https://www.reddit.com/r/mechmarket/ has a specific format for all the posts and for the group buys it's the same has https://geekhack.org/ .
+Using a standard post format gives us a good chance of making this possible.
+For example https://www.reddit.com/r/mechmarket/ has a specific format for all the posts and for the group buys it's the same as https://geekhack.org/ .
-Format is : `[GB] What ever ....`
+The current format is as follows -
+[GB] Text ....`
-Problem with this is we can't figure out the region of the GB and the end date.
-Proposal would be:
+The issue with this approach is we cannot figure out crucial information regarding things like the region of the GB and end date.
+The proposal would be:
 ```
 [GB] [REGION] [END-DATE] {TITLE} : {COMMENT}
 ```
 #### Title

-This describe the title of the group buy, which added to the region and date give us unicity to store it in the system.
+This describes the title of the group buy, which added to the region and date give us enough information to store it in the system.

 #### Comment

-I know some titles change during the group buy and it's normal, that's why this section has been added and could change throught the lifecycle of the group buy.
+I know some titles change during the group buy and it's normal, that's why this section has been added and could change through the progression of the group buy.

 #### Region